2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 :::video id=cdbf82d6-3530-45c4-90de-593f100863bb:::

-Small note: as mentioned before, now all this procedure can be done on phone.
+Small note: As mentioned before, all this procedure can now be done on the phone.

 ## Creating a Discord Server